ViniSCode/githubstats/readme.md

 - [x] list all user/organization repos
 - [x] list all user/organization starred repos
 - [] list all user/organization followers / following

-## Rules
-- [] User can search for a user/organization and access their github stats
-- [x] User can't access dashboard page if not logged in

 # Layout Images